Sciss/Mellite-launcher/README.md

 which can be useful if there is a newly introduced bug, or you need to open a legacy workspace.

+Unless `--offline` is selected, using the launcher also allows Mellite to be restarted from its preferences dialog when making changes that require restart, such as changing the look-and-feel.

 ## uninstall

 In general, updating the Mellite version will remove the previous version.
+The easiest approach is to list the installed prefixes via `--list`, then to remove an installation via `--prefix <name> --remove`.

-You can wipe all date by deleting the [application data directory](https://github.com/harawata/appdirs).
+You can also wipe all date
+by deleting the [application data directory](https://github.com/harawata/appdirs).
 The location depends on the operating system: